bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 posts are aimed at average citizens.

-A different, and far tighter, operational security regime **must** be followed if you are a dissident, national security reporter or whistleblower.
+A different, and far tighter, operational security regime **must** be followed if you are a dissident, national security reporter or whistle blower.
 One misstep by such a targeted user may lead to prison or even death.

 If you are actively being targeted then please do **NOT** rely on the advice